TercerPlaneta/ccnet.GitTagLabeller/README.md

 If *concatenate* or *replace* are used, an optional *commitCountOffset* may be specified

+If *ignore* is used, and the label has the 'N.N.N.N' assembly version format (after stripping the optional prefix from the tag) an optional *autoIncrement* setting may be specified with the following values:

+* 'none' (default) - do not auto increment
+* 'revision' - auto increment revision (4th segment)
+* 'build' - autoincrement build (3rd segment).
+If build segment is incremented, revision segment is set to zero.

 In all cases:

 * if a *skipPrefix* value is provided, that prefix is extracted from the first part of the tag name.